drogue-iot/.github/profile/README.md

 Go to [https://sandbox.drogue.cloud](https://sandbox.drogue.cloud) and see for yourself!
     </td>
     <td>
-Drogue Device is an SDK for writing embedded applications:
+Drogue Device is a distribution of tools and examples for building IoT-ready applications:

 * Robust: built using [Rust](https://www.rust-lang.org), an efficient, memory safe and thread safe programming language.
 * Efficient: uses [embassy](https://github.com/embassy-rs/embassy), the embedded async project, to deliver a fast and small runtime.